Live Music in Texas

 What are the best live music venues in Fort Worth?

 • Tulips — A well-known venue in Fort Worth's cultural core with ticketed shows from touring original acts.
-The video features a set by Cor Blond from Canada.
+Cor Blond from Canada was the featured performance.

-• Magnolia Motor Lounge (Mags) — Located along Camp Bowie in South Fort Worth, another ticketed venue hosting touring acts.
-Drayton Farley and Summer Dean are featured here.
+• Magnolia Motor Lounge (Mags) — Located along Camp Bowie in South Fort Worth, another ticketed venue pulling quality touring artists.
+Drayton Farley and Summer Dean both played here on separate nights.

-• Pinky Champagne Room and Velvet Jazz Lounge — A lounge setting with local jazz musicians and a weekly open jazz jam on Thursday nights.
+• Pinky Champagne Room and Velvet Jazz Lounge — A lounge-style spot with local jazz musicians and a weekly open jazz jam on Thursday nights.

-• Southside Preservation Hall — Housed in the Rose Chapel building, a former church dating back to 1911.
-Singer-songwriter Dana Cooper is featured performing here.
+• Southside Preservation Hall — Housed in the Rose Chapel building, which dates back to 1911 as the Central Methodist Church.
+Hosts songwriter-focused events.
+Dana Cooper performed here.

-• Fort Brewery — A craft beer and food spot with a big stage that hosts both major ticketed acts and smaller performances.
-Kelly Willis is the featured artist.
+• Fort Brewery — Combines craft beer, food, and a big stage.
+They book major ticketed acts alongside more low-key performances.
+Kelly Willis played here.

-• Bourbon and Shine — A more intimate cocktail spot in the Cultural District area, right next to Birdies.
-Brad Johnson was playing the night of the visit.
+• Bourbon and Shine — An intimate spot in the Cultural District, right next to Birdies.
+Good for cocktails and smaller shows.
+Brad Johnson was playing on this visit.

-• Grand Cru Wine Bar — Situated along the walkable Magnolia Avenue strip with restaurants and bars.
-Andrew Sullivan was performing here.
+• Grand Cru Wine Bar — Sits on Magnolia Avenue, a walkable strip with restaurants and bars.
+Andrew Sullivan was performing.

-• TX Whiskey (Firestone & Robertson) — A full ranch experience on Whiskey Ranch Road with tours, a tasting room, and an outdoor deck where Susie and Woodrow were playing.
+• Texas Whiskey (Whiskey Ranch) — A full ranch property on Whiskey Ranch Road with tours, a tasting room, and an outdoor deck where Susie and Woodrow were playing.

-• Rhinestone Saloon — At the top of the hill in the Stockyards, known for Friday and Saturday nights with original artists.
-Braden Stewart and The Dam Quails are featured.
+• Rhinestone Saloon — Friday and Saturday nights bring original artists playing for an energetic crowd.
+Braden Stewart and The Dam Quails both played here.

-• Rodeo Exchange — A large Stockyards venue popular for dancing with live music on weekend nights.
-Rowdy D was performing.
+• Rodeo Exchange — A large venue further up the hill, popular for dancing with live music on weekend nights.
+Rowdy D performed here.

-• Little Red's Longhorn Saloon — A Stockyards honky tonk that bills itself as "the honky tonk the way it was meant to be," popular for dancing with a slightly older crowd.
-Welden Henson from Austin was playing.
+• Little Red's Longhorn Saloon — Calls itself "the honky tonk the way it was meant to be."
+Popular for dancing with a slightly older crowd.
+Welden Hensen came up from Austin to play.

-• The Basement Bar — A tiny spot hidden next door to Little Red's that calls itself the world's smallest honky tonk.
-Good for a stop before or after a show.
-Skyler Payne was performing.
+• The Basement Bar — Self-proclaimed "world's smallest honky tonk," tucked away and perfect for a stop before or after a show.
+Skyler Payne was playing on this visit.

 More videos from these cities: